-Much of the parish lies on boulder clay but deposits of sand and gravel help to produce a broad band of higher ground, 15–25m above sea level, which runs from north to south through the centre of the parish, providing the village with its site.
+The parish of Rise lies in a relatively well wooded area of Holderness, its name deriving from “Risun”, the plural form of the Old English “hris” meaning brushwood.
+Boulder clay covers most of the area but deposits of sand and gravel help to produce a broad band of higher ground, 15–25m above sea level, which runs from north to south through the centre of the parish, providing the village with its site.
 Lower ground is found in the east and west and also to the south, where the land falls to 8m in the valley of Lambwath stream, one of two streams which drain the area, both of which were recorded as insufficient in 1367.

 In 1716 the manor house stood on the site of the later Rise Hall, east of the church, and had an E plan, but by 1762 most of it had been rebuilt along a U plan.
 It was at about this time that William Bethell decided to make some major changes to the layout of his estate.
 In 1762 the buildings of Rise village lay along two streets, one leading east from the church past the manor house to join the second, longer street, which was aligned north-south.
 A stretch of the latter street faced the park and most of its houses stood on its east side.
 In 1774 William Bethell had the east-west street diverted to a more northerly course away from his manor house, demolishing all the buildings which stood south of the new road except the church, its yard and the rectory.
 The empty site was used to extend the park and woods and the other houses close to the enlarged grounds were also demolished, while the north-south road gradually disappeared.
 The village was rebuilt some 200m north of the new road, where half a dozen cottages on smallholdings and a school comprised New Rise by the 1850s.
 In the meantime, between 1815 and 1820, Richard Bethell had extensively remodelled the manor house.
 The present house is in Greek-revival style and is faced with fine ashlar; the plan is irregular, no doubt to accommodate the pre-existing fabric.

 During the Second World War the manor served as headquarters for the operation of searchlight batteries in the local area, and accommodated the officers manning them.
 The Bethells had given up the house by 1946, when they bought the former rectory, later called Rise Park.
-By this time their former seat, thereafter Rise Hall, had been let to the Canonesses Regular of St. Augustine, who ran it as a roman catholic boarding and day school for girls until 1989 and in 1995 were using the house as an occasional educational centre.
+By this time their former seat, thereafter Rise Hall, had been let to the Canonesses Regular of St. Augustine, who ran it as a Roman Catholic boarding and day school for girls until 1989 and in 1995 were using the house as an occasional educational centre.
 A gymnasium and a dining room were added in c1980, the latter later becoming the chapel.
 Rise Hall stood empty in 1998 and had fallen into disrepair before being bought in March 2001 by TV personality Sarah Beeny and her husband, who set about restoring it with the intention of making it into a family home and wedding venue.
 Rise Hall, stables and coach house are all listed buildings.

 A church has existed in Rise since the early 1200s and a rector was mentioned in the mid 13th century, but later rectors served various parishes alongside Rise and did not live at the rectory.
 This goes some way to explain why the church was a “small, dilapidated, ancient structure” by the 19th century and why Richard Bethell demolished it and built a new one in its place from 1844 to 1845.
 The medieval church of St. Mary comprised a chancel and a nave with a south porch and a western bell turret.
 A blocked, round-headed doorway in the north side of the nave suggests that it was of 12th century origin although most of the features are said to be 14th century.
 The new church of All Saints was built of fine ashlar in a plain 13th century style and comprises a chancel with a north vestry, a nave with a south porch, and a west tower with a broach spire.
 Some 13th century stonework was reused in the chancel arch.
 Both the church and its yard, which was extended in 1845, contain many memorials to the Bethell family.